-late 14c., "to overflow," from Old French redonder "overflow, abound, be in profusion" (12c.), from Latin redundare "to overflow" (see redundant).
-Meaning "to flow or go back" (to a place or person) is from late 14c.; hence "to rebound" (c.
-1500), and "to contribute to" (the credit, honor, etc.), early 15c.
+late 14c., redounden, "to overflow, flow abundantly; abound, multiply, increase" (senses now obsolete), also "to flow or go back" (to a place or person), "be sent, rolled, or driven back," from Old French redonder "overflow, abound, be in profusion" (12c.), from Latin redundare "to overflow" (see redundant).
+Hence "to contribute, have effect" (to the credit, honor, etc.), early 15c.
 Related: Redounded; redounding.